Globe

 Richmond Swimming Centre visual

-The redevelopment of the North Richmond Community Centre will create a hub that will serve as a meeting and cultural space, social and recreational hub, and a much-needed fit-for-purpose emergency evacuation centre for our community residing west of the Hawkesbury River.
-The improvements include:
+The redevelopment of the North Richmond Community Centre will create a location that will serve as a meeting and cultural space, social and recreational hub, and an emergency evacuation centre for our community residing west of the Hawkesbury River.
+The proposed improvements include:

 • Performing arts and rehearsal space with a mobile stage for musical and theatre productions as an extension to the existing Youth Centre